 What have kids taught you about books and reading?

 You can educate yourself about kids’ lit as much as you like.
 You can attend conferences, listen to publishing professionals and marketing folks, and pay attention to cultural trends.
 But nothing teaches you as much about what kids like to read as reading with kids.
 I’m constantly surprised by what captures their attention and what doesn’t.
 Of course kids are as varied as adults in their tastes.
 But still, I don’t think anything has influenced my writing as fundamentally as getting in the trenches with them, so to speak.

 What’s the best name for a color that you’ve ever heard?

 The front door of my old house was painted “Untamed Orange.”
 The name says it all, but it was less obnoxious than it sounds.
 Honest!

 K. G. Campbell was born in Kenya, but raised and educated in Scotland.
 He graduated from the University of Edinburgh with a Masters in Art History, but various misadventures led him ultimately to Los Angeles, California.
-He is the author and illustrator of Lester’s Dreadful Sweaters and The Mermaid and the Shoe, and the illustrator of Tea Party Rules, as well as the Newbery Award winner Flora and Ulysses: The Illuminated Adventures.
+He is the author and illustrator of Lester’s Dreadful Sweaters and Tea Party Rules, as well as the Newbery Award winner Flora and Ulysses: The Illuminated Adventures.
 Follow K.G. on Twitter @KGCampbell2 or visit him at kgcampbell.com.